yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 > get_hash
 ```

-Similarly, you could put the commands in a file and run `tmsp_cli batch < myfile`.
+Similarly, you could put the commands in a file and run `tmsp-cli batch < myfile`.

 ### Another Example

 Now that we've got the hang of it, let's try another application, the "counter" app.

+The counter app doesn't use a merkle tree, it just counts how many times we've sent a transaction,
+asked for a hash, or committed the state.
+The result of `get_hash` is just the number of transactions sent.

 This application has two modes: `serial=off` and `serial=on`.

 When `serial=on`, transactions must be a big-endian encoded incrementing integer, starting at 0.

+If `serial=off`, there are no restrictions on transactions.

 We can toggle the value of `serial` using the `set_option` TMSP message.